transitland/transitland-datastore/doc/operator-route-stop-relationships.md

 [R3](#r3) | ++ route line | + headway
 [R4](#r4) | ++ route line | ++ arrival/departure time

-R4 is equivalent to GTFS.

-<p style="color: red;">WARNING/TODO: R3 and R4 have not yet been finalized or implemented.</p>

 <a name="r1"></a>
 ## R1: an operator serves a stop